 A playground should be a fun and safe place for kids to play outdoors.
-Play equipment enables kids to climb, jump, swing, and balance to help them develop and test their physical capabilities and limitations.
+Playground equipment enables kids to climb, jump, swing, and balance to help them develop and test their physical capabilities and limitations.
 Sometimes, when those physical limitations are tested, a child ends up being sprawled out on the playground surfacing.

-Engineered Wood Fiber Mulch
+Engineered Wood Fiber Mulch for Playground Surfacing

 The first material on our list of playground surfaces is Engineered Wood Fiber (EWF) Playground Mulch.
-EWF is the most common type of playground surfacing because it's relatively inexpensive and blends in beautifully with a natural environment.
+This is the most common type of playground surfacing because it's relatively inexpensive and blends in beautifully with a natural environment.
 Moreover, it also meets Americans with Disabilities Act (ADA) and CPSC requirements.
 EWF is also relatively easy to find.

-EWF is typically sold by the cubic yard.
+Engineered Wood Fiber is typically sold by the cubic yard.
 The CPSC recommends that playgrounds have 9 inches of compacted EWF to properly attenuate impacts from falls.
 Usually, we recommend installing 12 inches of EWF which then gets packed down to 9 inches.
 EcoPlay Structures partners with EWF mulch providers all over the Southeast to make sure that all of our equipment is properly surrounded by the appropriate type and amount of EWF.

 Rubber Poured-in-Place Surfacing